The Leavitt Path Algebras of Ultragraphs: Leavitt path algebras

-In this section, we follow the standard constructions of \cite{abr} and \cite{tom2} to define the Leavitt path algebra of an ultragraph.
-Since the quotient of ultragraph is not an ultragraph, we will have to define the Leavitt path algebras of quotient ultragraphs at the end of this section to characterize the ideal structure in Section \ref{s4}.
+In this section, we follow the standard constructions of \cite{abr} and \cite{tom1} to define the Leavitt path algebra of an ultragraph.
+Since the quotient of ultragraph is not an ultragraph, we will have to define the Leavitt path algebras of quotient ultragraphs and prove the uniqueness theorems for them to characterize the ideal structure in Section 3.